Current research projects

 Principle Investigator: Prof. Dr. Katrin Kinzelbach

 Duration: 1.
 July 2021 – 31.
 December 2023

 Funding: German Federal Ministry of Education and Research

 The project explores the legal and institutional framework of the “freedom indispensable for scientific research” as well as the empirical reality of this freedom in China.
 To understand the current opportunities and limits in the Chinese research and innovation system, it is necessary to examine academic freedom in the era of Xi Jinping from a socio-legal perspective.
 Our project focuses the institutional autonomy of Chinese universities, and on the freedom of academic exchange, which are both subdimensions of academic freedom as enshrined under international law.
 Taking international law as the benchmark, we are particularly interested in evaluating developments since President Xi Jinping assumed office in 2013.
 We analyze relevant primary sources, including statutory provisions, policy guidelines, political documents as well as statutes of select universities.
 Furthermore, we examine the empirical reality of institutional autonomy by undertaking case studies.
 Together with the German Centre for Higher Education Research and Science Studies, we will undertake a pilot bibliometric study to measure the freedom of academic exchange in different disciplines.
 Last but not least, we will conduct interviews and a survey amongst scholars.
 The project aims to broaden our understanding regarding the opportunities and limits of scientific collaboration with Chinese partners.

-Staff: Dr. Eva Seiwert
+Researcher: Dr. Eva Seiwert

 Duration: 1.
 September 2021 – 29.
 February 2024

 Funding: German Research Foundation